Where Two Trails Meet

 Anne and Ron are native Virginians but their spirit is all Green Mountains.
 “Ron and I used to lead cycling trips together.
 We always had this idea that we wanted to move up into the hills.
 We ended up in Boston, then Connecticut, and finally we said we’re just going to move to Vermont and figure it out.”

 Anne explained that she’d worked at an outdoor store in Williamstown, MA – the “Mountain Goat.”
-When she and Ron landed in Manchester, they thought they were close enough but far enough to propose a second location.
+When the two landed in Manchester, they thought they were close enough but far enough to propose a second location.
 The original store has long since closed, but the Houser’s are going strong.
+In fact, they’re one of Gear Patrol’s Top 25 Outdoor Stores in the country.

 What You’ll Find at the Shop.